sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 The primary goal is to share knowledge and help others improve their skills while navigating the challenges of working in the software development field.
 Ultimately, if this work contributes to making someone's life a little more enjoyable, the mission is accomplished.

+{{<quote text=`
+Heeded my words not, did you?
+Pass on what you have learned.
+Strength.
+Mastery.
+But weakness, folly, failure also.
+Yes,failure most of all.
+The greatest teacher, failure is.
+Luke, we are what they grow beyond.
+That is the true burden of all masters.` author="Yoda, Jedi grandmaster" >}}

 ## Structure

 You may already be familiar with some of the ideas presented, so feel free to skip ahead.
 If you have any feedback or suggestions about